jhermann/dependency-check-py/README.rst

 Please see the `DependencyCheck site`_ for more configuration and usage details.

 To install from PyPI, add ``dependency-check`` to your ``dev-requirements.txt`` or a similar file.
-For more installation options, see the next section.
+For more installation options, see the “Installation” section below.

-To just get the ``dependency-check`` CLI tool installed into your home, independent of any project, you can use the `pip script installer`_ or ``pip install --user dependency-check``.

  |Installation Demo|